 Check Out the Thieves Market "Chor Bazaar"

-After filling up on thalis, puri, pav bhaji, and all the chai in the world, take a wonder down the famous Thieves Market.
+After filling up on thalis, puri, pav bhaji, and all the chai in the world, take a wander down the famous Thieves Market.

 Best Mumbai Day Tours